chasekap/vibecheck/README.md

 Both of these sources set the root account of the locally-hosted MySQL server to be passwordless by default.

-Now, start up a local MySQL server with `mysql.server start`.
+Now, start up a local MySQL server with `mysql.server start` or `"C:\Program Files\MySQL\MySQL Server 5.7\bin\vibecheck_db"` if using Powershell.
 On the first run of this server, you'll need to follow some extra steps.
 Otherwise, you're done!
 You can stop the server with `mysql.server stop` or move forward with starting the Flask server.

 If this is the first time the MySQL server's been run, you'll want to run `mysql -u root` to access the MySQL monitor.
 Then,